webnuswp/modern-events-calendar-lite/README.md

 Fortunately, though WordPress doesn’t enable these functions out of the box, there’s a plugin you can use.
 Modern Events Calendar is an easy way to manage events of all kinds on your WordPress site.
 As the name suggests, the core benefit of Modern Events Calendar is that it lets you create an events calendar that looks pretty great out of the box.
 That latter part is important because some popular event calendar plugins require a lot of custom styling to make them look good, which is tough if you don’t know your way around CSS.

 https://www.youtube.com/watch?v=cnVy2YzDMOk

+## New Designed Beautiful Event View Layouts:
+Having 50 event view layouts, Modern Events Calendar, is indisputably the flagship in having so many view layouts among the competitors on the market.
+Yet, this is  not the end since there is all set of new event view layouts designed based on the latest design methods and the fluent design concept all packaged in a new add-on called the Fluent View Layouts.
+This amazing add-on is free for a limited time.
+[Read More](https://webnus.net/modern-events-calendar/addons/fluent-view-layouts/)

 ## Covid-19 (Coronavirus)